SkyYap/World-Ape-CoinFlip/README.md

 Before you start, ensure you have the following installed:
 - Node.js (v18 or higher)
 - pnpm (v8 or higher)
-- A worldchain network RPC
+- A worldchain network RPC (alchemy and thirdweb has free tiers)
-- An Alchemy API key
 - An World App Developer Account
 - (Attention: The frontend should always be opened via scanning the QR code obtained from the World App Developer Portal, via Camera so it is redirected to the World App to open.
 After frontend is updated, please close your World App to remove the previous cache and start loading fresh again.)